Let’s be honest – money is not a romantic topic. And money is hard to talk about with your partner a lot of the time.

 1. Financial mistakes of the past

 Talk about all of your past financial mistakes.
 Part of trust is having complete transparency.
 This is especially true with your life partner.
-When you’re discussing your finances, tell your partner everything relevant in your financial past (your money blueprint).
+When you’re discussing your finances, tell your partner everything relevant in your financial past.
 Don’t hide anything.
 “The cover up is always worse than the crime” – don’t make this mistake by lying or hiding information about your past.

 2. Your current financial status